Beaches on the North West Side

 A 40-acre private tropical retreat mainly only accessible to guests of the Renaissance Aruba Resort.
 It is possible for non-guests to purchase a day pass if the hotel is below 80% capacity.
 With spectacular white sand beaches, secluded coves and protected swimming areas it has an adult only section and a family section.
 It is accessible by boat only.

 With a white sand beach surrounded by a rocky coastline, Dos Playa has great waves.
 Dos Playa is accessible by car.
 This is where the local surf fanatics go for their extreme surfing experience.
 Dos Playa is not for the faint of heart.
 You must be a very good surfer to go here.
 Stick to the beach if you're not up to it.
 Although swimming is not forbidden, swimmers are dissuaded from going to Dos Playa.

 Mangel Halto (Savaneta)

-A favorite place for picnics (local and tourists) with white powder sand, and shallow water.
-Accessible by public bus, taxi or car.
+A favorite place for picnics (locals and tourists) with white powder sand, mangroves, and shallow water with excellent snorkeling.
+Accessible by public bus, taxi, or car.

 Rodgers Beach (Sereo Colorado, near Baby Beach)

-Baby Beach (Sereo Colorado, East of San Nicholas)
+Baby Beach (Sereo Colorado, Southeast of San Nicholas)

 This secluded beach gets its name from the calm, shallow turquoise waters that make it perfect for babies - and timid swimmers!
 This is the beach that the locals frequent on their days off.
 Snorkelers will also enjoy this area thanks to the coral formations that shield the lagoon.
-Bring your own towels and any gear that you will need since there are no facilities here, though a snack truck does offer refreshments, and there are some shaded areas for cooling off.
+Bring your own towels and any gear that you will need.
+There are two refreshment areas with some shaded areas for cooling off.
 A family favorite!
 Accessible by taxi or car.